mattbradburyuk/ps-training-accounts-practical/README.md

 An example app showing how a Corda application can be split across multiple workflow CorDapps.

-For context, it is a precursor to an App to model goods being sent from a Producer to a Receiver with an IOT Device attached to track location and condition of the goods.
+For context, it is a precursor to an application to model goods being sent from a Producer to a Receiver with an IOT Device attached to track location and condition of the goods.
 Eg these bananas didn't go above 5 degrees for the whole trip.
 Although this is not implemented in this version.

-The App enables the Producer to ask both the Receiver and IOT Device 'who are you?'.
+This application enables the Producer to ask both the Receiver and IOT Device 'who are you?'.
 Each of them responds with a different message ('I am the receiver' or I am the IOT Device') using a bespoke implementation of an abstract responder class, each packaged in their own cordapp.

-## Running the cordapp
+## Running the CorDapp

 You can use deployNodes to deploy the Application locally.